iocbbioinf/sparql_debugger_server/README.md

 - `GET /query/{queryId}/call/{callId}/request`: Retrieve the request details of a specific service execution call.
 - `GET /query/{queryId}/call/{callId}/response`: Retrieve the response details of a specific service execution call.

+## Configuration

+All config. properties are stored in the file: `/src/main/java/resources/application.properties` Properties such as logging level, query execution time expiration etc. are configurable here.

 ## Build, Package, Run

 This is a Spring Boot Web application built using Gradle.
 You can use the following Gradle tasks:

 - `build`: Compiles the project.
-- `jar`: Packages the application into a JAR file.
+- `bootJar`: Packages the application into a JAR file.
 - `bootRun`: Runs the application locally.

 ## Deployment on the Cloud by Kubernetes